-6. Celebrity Cruises (Xpedition)
+6. Celebrity Cruises

-7. Un-Cruise Adventures
+8. Un-Cruise Adventures

-Un-Cruise Adventures offers adventure cruises and river cruises that are meant to appeal to people who might not normally cruise.
-The line's eight vessels, holding between 22 and 88 passengers, sail to Alaska, coastal Washington State, Hawaii, British Columbia, Mexico's Sea of Cortez and the Pacific Northwest's Columbia and Snake Rivers (the latter is the line's only river destination); itineraries to Costa Rica and Panama, and the Galapagos Islands, began in 2016.
-The line doesn't do many typical port stops, preferring to pause at inlets and bays that offer maximum exposure to nature and wildlife.
+UnCruise Adventures offers adventure cruises and river cruises that are meant to appeal to people who might not normally cruise.
+The line's nine vessels, holding between 22 and 90 passengers, sail to Alaska, Costa Rica and Panama, coastal Washington, Hawaii, Galapagos Islands, British Columbia, Mexico's Sea of Cortez and the Pacific Northwest's Columbia and Snake rivers (the line's only river destination).
+The line doesn't do many typical port stops, preferring to pause in inlets and bays that offer maximum exposure to nature and wildlife.

 Best Ships with Sails